 Keep in mind that a sales pipeline measures and manages activities, and that it’s not set in stone.
 In time, you might find that you’ll need to remove unnecessary stages in your pipeline, or add stages that you actually need.

-At this stage, the customer just realized the opportunity or the problem they’re facing.
-As they look for solutions, they become aware of your business and how it can potentially provide value to their organization, and reach out to your sales team.
+At this stage, the customer has realized the opportunity or the problem they’re facing.
+As they look for solutions, they become aware of your business and how it can potentially provide value to their organization, and will reach out to your sales team.

 At this stage, the lead has been profiled and verified by your sales team.
 They have been ascertained to have a genuine need for your product or service, and are more likely to have specific questions for your sales department.

 At this point, the probability that the lead will become a customer is just at 10 percent.
 As the lead moves through the stages of the pipeline, your chances of closing the deal increases accordingly.

 When a lead is in the Building Consensus stage, its interest is firmly established and it’s now actively looking for more information about what you’re offering as they evaluate the necessity of your product or service.